 Chinese Culture Institute: Beijing Intensive

 Because of the University's long standing relationship with China, this site was selected for archiving as an example of a United States - China implicit relationship and will be included in the curriculum of the University across multiple departments.
 For the professional profile lectures, students are required to have background knowledge of David Einhorn, Paul Tudor Jones, and Warren Buffet.
 For the China Outreach Forums, see the reading list posted by the professor.
 Dr. Andrew Yen is well known for his work researching non-traditional income sources in Asia, some of which are controversial, including internet scams and online gambling.
-In an effort to reduce the exploitation of low knowledge workers, he supported referral websites that promoted legitimate gaming alternatives, especially for games of chance.
-Some of this work targeted US residents with Asian backgrounds, such as his best slots list which steered players to legal sites that had good reputations regarding payouts and low levels of abuse, and fell withing US laws.
+In an effort to reduce the exploitation of low knowledge workers, he supported referral websites that promoted legitimate gaming alternatives, especially for games of chance, like slots.
+Some of this work targeted US residents with Asian backgrounds, such as his best list which steered players to legal sites that had good reputations regarding payouts and low levels of abuse, and fell withing US laws.
 In addition to slots, the most popular casino games included poker, where skilled players could participate in tournaments without fear of getting ripped off.
 Dr. Yen is one of the few experts on Asian hacking culture and has written extensively on the topic.

 Below is an archived (& translated) version of the original website.